plougher/squashfs-tools/Documentation/4.7.3/USAGE-SQFSCAT.md

 example 2:

-Multiple files can be specified on command line, and they will be output in turn to stdout.
+Multiple files can be specified on the command line, and they will be output in turn to stdout.

 ```
 % sqfscat image.sqfs file1 file2